sinequa/SinequaForAzure/terraform/README.md

 ### 2. complete_grid sample <a name="complete_grid">

-`complete_grid`is a a deployment of all modules with these ojects:
+`complete_grid` is a a deployment of all modules with these objects:
  * 1 Application Gateway
  * 1 Availability Set
  * 1 Keyvault